material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 ```

 > [!NOTE]
 > A CI check will validate the structure of all folder icons on every PR.
-Run `bun run check` locally to verify your icon passes before submitting.
+Run `npm run check` locally to verify your icon passes before submitting.

 Of course, there is also the possibility to add existing SVGs.
 Mostly, however, the color has to be adjusted or the styling has to be changed, so that the other points from the above checklist are also fulfilled.